figaw/configuration-as-code-jenkins-k8s/README.md

 ## jcasc

-Files for running our JCasC in K8s
+Files for running our JCasC in Docker

+## k8s

+Files